It’s a common concern: your WordPress website needs updating, but there’s a small risk of the whole thing breaking.

 Regularly back up your website.

-Not to mention, you’ll always have a working versions of your website available if your website were to ever get hacked.
+Not to mention, you’ll always have a working version of your website available if your website were to ever get hacked.

 There are a number of different services you can use to backup your website.
 But we particularly like BlogVault, made by Akshat Choudhary, and recommend it for backing up our clients’ sites.